Nexenta/edge-dev/install/iscsi-container.md

-## Installing and Running NexentaEdge Scale-Out Shared NameSpace iSCSI protocol compatible service container (EXPERIMENTAL)
+## Installing and Running NexentaEdge Scale-Out Shared NameSpace iSCSI protocol compatible service container

 ### Step 1: Setting up Replicast network
 NexentaEdge design for high performance and massive scalability beyound 1000 servers per cluster.
 It doesn't have central metadata server or coordination server.
 Its design is shared nothing with metadata and data fully distributed across the cluster.
 To work optimally NexentaEdge requires dedicated backend high-performance network, isolated with VLAN segment and set for Jumbo Frames.